Jerry White (criminal): Aftermath

-In 1999, the state of Florida heard a petition from Thomas Harrison Provenzano, another death row inmate, that argued that the electric chair was a cruel and unusual punishment.
+In 1999, the state of Florida heard a petition from Thomas Harrison Provenzano, another death row inmate, who argued that the electric chair was a cruel and unusual punishment.
 Provenzano used witness reports of six executions by electrocution in Florida, including the botched executions of Jerry White, Pedro Medina, and Allen Lee Davis, in his argument.
 During the proceedings, Michael Minerva, who had witnessed White's death, said that "White's body stiffened and was thrust upward and backward to the back of the electric chair" after the current had been switched on to the chair.
 He also said that he heard what sounded like "air moving through the lips, the throat, that kind of sound" from White's body, though he could not tell whether the air "was coming in or going out."
 Although Provenzano ultimately lost his petition, Florida began offering death row inmates the choice of lethal injection since the 2000 execution of Terry Melvin Sims.
 Provenzano was executed by lethal injection later in 2000.